-At the Summit Wellness Group we know that addiction does not discriminate between the rich or the poor, so neither should recovery.
-We have helped people from all walks of life and economic tiers, and our charge to our clients is first and foremost making sure recovery is achievable, regardless of their socioeconomic background.
+At the Summit Wellness Group we know that addiction does not discriminate, so neither should recovery.
+We have helped people from all walks of life and economic backgrounds and we will do what we can to help our clients achieve recovery, regardless of their socioeconomic background.

 Managing Your Meth Withdrawal Symptoms

-While meth does not produce physical withdrawal symptoms, the mental experience of withdrawal can be agonizing.
-The severe depression during withdrawal can make recovery seem hopeless as well as pointless, and because of this the highest rate of relapse is during, or immediately after, acute meth withdrawal.
-Some of the most common symptoms of acute meth withdrawal include:
+While meth does not produce physical withdrawal symptoms, the mental experience of withdrawal can be very uncomfortable.
+The psychological distress can be very demoralizing, and help is required if someone is to have the best possible chance of successful recovery.
+Some of the most common symptoms of meth withdrawal include:

 - Deep Depression (possibly with suicidal ideation)

 - Fatigue and Lethargy